Skip to main content

 Schoenfeld 2018Schoenfeld BJ, Aragon AA.
 How much protein can the body use in a single meal for muscle-building?
 Implications for daily protein distribution.
 J Int Soc Sports Nutr.
 2018;15:10.
 View source →

-Morton 2018Morton RW, Murphy KT, McKellar SR, et al. a study that pools many studies, meta-analysis and meta-regression of the effect of protein supplementation on resistance training-induced gains in muscle mass and strength in healthy adults.
+Morton 2018Morton RW, Murphy KT, McKellar SR, et al. A systematic review, meta-analysis and meta-regression of the effect of protein supplementation on resistance training-induced gains in muscle mass and strength in healthy adults.
 Br J Sports Med.
 2018;52(6):376-384.
 View source →

 Aragon 2017Aragon AA, Schoenfeld BJ, Wildman R, et al. International society of sports nutrition position stand: diets and body composition.
 J Int Soc Sports Nutr.
 2017;14:16.
 View source →